 If your losses exceed your income from all sources for the year, you have a "net operating loss" (NOL for short).
-While it's not pleasant to lose money, an NOL can provide important tax benefits: It may be used to reduce your tax liability for both past and future years.
+While it's not pleasant to lose money, an NOL can reduce your tax liability for the current and future years.

 Figuring the amount of an NOL is not as simple as deducting your losses from your annual income.
 First, you must determine your annual losses from your business (or businesses).
 If you're a sole proprietor who files IRS Schedule C, the expenses listed on the form will exceed your reported business income.
 If your business is a partnership, LLC, or S corporation shareholder, your share of the business's losses will pass through the entity to your personal tax return.
 Your business loss is added to all your other deductions and then subtracted from all your income for the year.
 The result is your adjusted gross income (AGI).

 To determine if you have an NOL, you start with your AGI on your tax return for the year reduced by your itemized deductions or standard deduction (but not your personal exemption).
 This must be a negative number or you won't have an NOL for the year.
 Your adjusted gross income already includes all the deductions you have for your losses.
 You then add back to this amount any nonbusiness deductions you have that exceed your nonbusiness income.
 These include the standard deduction or itemized deductions, deduction for the personal exemption, nonbusiness capital losses, IRA contributions, and charitable contributions.
 If the result is still a negative number, you have an NOL for the year.